Balancing Quality and Quantity

 Themes

-), Thomas Jefferson, and Abraham Lincoln.
+Presidents & Prophets: Last year I read biographies of John Quincy Adams (which became one of my all-time favorite "quake books" (see John Quincy Adams: Militant Spirit), Thomas Jefferson, and Abraham Lincoln.
 I also read biographies of Howard Hunter and Gordon B. Hinckley, who were both recently president of the Church of Jesus Christ of Latter-Day Saints and men who I believe are modern day prophets.
 I continued this theme this by reading biographies of Joseph Smith, Brigham Young, and John Taylor; the first three presidents of the Church of Jesus Christ of Latter-Day Saints.

-has revolved around City Building ever since I took an urban design and development class at Cambridge called The New City.
+Visionary City Builders: One of my Portfolio Ideas has revolved around City Building ever since I took an urban design and development class at Cambridge called The New City.
 Since then I have been fascinated by the inner-workings of how cities get built.
-This year I spent time with some of those thinkers throughout time who have dedicated a fair amount of their intellectual power to understand what cities should be (
+This year I spent time with some of those thinkers throughout time who have dedicated a fair amount of their intellectual power to understand what cities should be (Leonardo Da Vinci, Joseph Smith: Rough Stone Rolling, Walt Disney and the Promise of Progress City).

-The Books I Read This Year
+The Books I Read ThisΒ Year

 Leonardo Da Vinci